 Compulsory schooling starts at age seven in Indonesia and lasts for nine years, during which time schooling is free of charge.

-National schools in Jakarta are public schools administered by the local government and which follow the Indonesian curriculum.
-The teaching language at these schools is Indonesian.
+Public schools in Jakarta are administered by the local government and follow the Indonesian curriculum.
+The teaching language at these schools is Bahasa Indonesia.

-National plus schools in Indonesia are private schools that offer an international curriculum, in combination with the local Indonesian curriculum, and classes are generally in English rather than Indonesian.
-The International Baccalaureate (IB) is commonly taught in these schools.
+Private schools in Indonesia usually offer an international curriculum in combination with the local Indonesian curriculum, and classes are generally in English rather than Indonesian.
+The International Baccalaureate is commonly taught in these schools.

 International schools in Jakarta

 Although international schools in Jakarta can often be expensive, they usually offer a good standard of education and also have the advantage of allowing children to continue with a familiar and internationally recognised curriculum.

 In a bid to regulate the quality of education in Indonesia, the government no longer permits schools to use the word 'international' in their title.
 Before this regulation, low-quality schools would often tack 'international' on their names to justify charging high fees.
 Most international schools are now classified as Satuan Pendidikan Kerjasama (SPK) – this roughly translates as collaborative schools.
 SPK schools are required to teach Indonesian civics, religion and language.